 The best monitor arms available now

-AmazonBasics' Premium Single Monitor Stand is number one in our list of the best monitor arms, for a number of reasons.
-First, the initial set up is very straightforward.
-Then once you're ready, it's pretty intuitive to extend and retract the arm, tilt it to change your reading angles, and rotate it from landscape to portrait mode; you just need a light touch.
-The monitor can extend a monitor outward up to 25in (64cm), and it boasts a 13in (33cm) height range.
+The AmazonBasics' Premium Single Monitor Stand is worthy number one for our list by doing its job well, being simple to use, and being well-priced.
+What more do you want from a tool, right?
+Setting it up is really straightforward, and then it's easy to extend and retract the arm, tilt it for a better angle, or rotate your screen from landscape to portrait; just give it a light touch.
+The the arm more a monitor outward up to 25in (64cm), and it offers a 13in (33cm) height range.